ifrost/crashme/public/lib/README.md

+# Overview

+Client: code that is run in the main thread of the tab (collects info about the tab) Client worker: a web worker running for the same tab but in a separate thread to track main thread status Detector worker: a shared worker, single instance for all tabs used to check which tabs crashed

-# Client (main thread)
+# Client

-Client code (main thread of the tab).
+Client code (runs in the  main thread of the tab).
 Responsibilities:
 - Workers initialization
-- Sending updates about the tab to web worker (see below)
+- Sending updates about the tab to the web worker (see below)
-- Sending close event to web worker when the tab is closed by the user
+- Sending close event to the web worker when the tab is closed by the user
-- Handling crash reports
+- Handling crash reports sent by the shared detector worker

 ## Workers initialization